pixelsdb/pixels/README.md

 * `pixels-listener-*.zip` in `pixels-listener/target`, this is the event listener plugin for Presto.
 * `pixels-presto-*.zip` in `pixels-presto/target`, this is the connector for Presto.

+**Note** that the Presto version we use only supports Java 8, thus pixels-presto should also be built using JDK 8.0.

 ## Installation in AWS

 Create an EC2 Ubuntu-20.04 instance with x86 arch and at least 20GB root volume.
 8GB or larger memory is recommended.
 Login the instance as `ubuntu` user,